Table of Contents

-This sci-fi alien feature is set in Los Angeles, where a female alien who appears to be human (Natasha Henstridge, whose topless scenes generated tremendous hype for the film) is dead-set on mating with a human and spreading her alien DNA into the general population, which would signal the end of human life as we know it.
+This sci-fi alien feature is set in Los Angeles, where a female alien/human hybrid (Natasha Henstridge, whose topless scenes generated tremendous hype for the film) is dead-set on mating with a human and spreading her alien DNA into the general population, which would signal the end of human life as we know it.
 A group of scientists tries to track down her character and kill it before she is able to pull of her mating scheme.
 Species led to a theatrical sequel (Species II) and two direct-to-TV sequels, Species III and Species—The Awakening).

-This 1996 comedic sci-fi film was directed by Tim Burton and is based on a popular trading-card series of the time.
-While facing an alien invasion before which humanity seems helpless, a man named Richie (Lukas Haas) discovered that Martians’ head will explode merely at the sound of an old-time country song called “Indian Love Call” by Slim Whitman.
+This 1996 comedic sci-fi film was directed by Tim Burton and is based on a popular trading-card series that were first produced in the 1960s.
+While facing an alien invasion before which humanity seems helpless, a man named Richie (Lukas Haas) discovers that Martians’ head will explode merely at the sound of an old-time country song called “Indian Love Call” by Slim Whitman.
 The all-star ensemble cast includes Jack Nicholson, Glenn Close, Glenn Close, Pierce Brosnan, Jim Brown, Pam Grier, Rod Steiger, Tom Jones, Martin Short, and Danny DeVito.

 With an all-star ensemble cast featuring Will Smith, Jeff Goldblum, Judd Hirsch, Randy Quaid, and Harvey Fierstein, Independence Day involves a group of scientists who gather in the Nevada desert to fight a giant “mothership” that has already wiped out the populations of major cities such as New York, Washington, DC, and Los Angeles.
 Shortly after its release, it became the second-highest-grossing film of all time after Jurassic Park and led to a 2016 sequel called Independence Day: Resurgence.
 A little-known fact is that Louis Farrakhan’s Nation of Islam, which teaches that there is a giant “mothership” hovering above earth waiting to redeem all black people, sued the filmmakers for allegedly stealing their idea.